DionKill/ps4-linux-tutorial/docs/postinstall.md

 :::

 ::: details Enabling ZRAM (thanks Qba for mentioning [this](https://forum.endeavouros.com/t/enabling-zram-in-endeavouros/37746))
 ZRAM on the other hand, is a part of your memory that you are compressing and allocating as swap.
+A kernel that supports it is necessary.

 This means that we trade some CPU cycles for compressing and decompressing a part of your system memory.
-But if it is enabled by default on Android you can guess how little performance impact there is.
+If it is enabled by default on Android you can guess how little performance impact there is.

 To enable ZRAM, we need to install the `zram-generator` package.
 On Arch, we installing using: